refresh-bio/vclust/README.md

 ## 7. Use cases

 ### 7.1.
-Classify viruses into species and genera using the ICTV standards
+Classify viruses into species and genera following ICTV standards

 The following commands perform VIRIDIC-like analysis by calculating the total ANI (tANI) between complete virus genomes and classifying these viruses into species and genera based on 95% and 70% tANI, respectively.